ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-As it was already possible to guess, the laptop copes with any tasks without any problems.
-In benchmarks, the results are very high.
+As you might have guessed, the laptop copes with any tasks without any problems.
+The results in benchmarks are very high.
 Although there was no doubt about it:

 </ img>